Marlonl254/alx-pre_course/README.md

 My first readme.
-New changes so That I can check the update using the command line
+New changes so That I can check the update using the command line.